Disability Data Partnership with UNFPA Asia and the Pacific

-In 2021, the CBM Global Inclusion Advisory Group, with funding from UNFPA Asia Pacific, began a project on strengthening disability data advocacy in the Asia Pacific region.
+Since 2021, the CBM Global Inclusion Advisory Group has been working with UNFPA Asia and the Pacific to strengthen disability data in the Asia-Pacific region.